-Located in the Oakland Hills of Montclair, Oak Bloom OT has outdoor and indoor spaces dedicated to providing opportunities to explore and spaces to learn.
-The outdoor area has flat grassy area to create obstacle courses, a play structure, swings, garden, and plenty of room to run and play.
+Located in the Oakland Hills of Montclair, Oak Bloom OT has outdoor and indoor spaces dedicated to providing opportunities to explore and learn.
+Outside, there is a flat grassy area to create obstacle courses, a play structure, swings, a garden, and plenty of room to run.
 Additionally, there is access to an outdoor wooded trail with trees and rocks to climb.

-Parents can observe inside and outside with comfortable seating and wi-fi if needed.
+Parents can observe indoors and/or outdoors with comfortable seating and free Wi-Fi.
 There is also space if siblings need to attend sessions.

 Meet the owner

 Lee-Anne is an Occupational Therapist & Parent Coach trained extensively in Sensory Processing Disorder (SPD), ADHD, and Autism Spectrum Disorders.
 Her work builds on human strengths, using play, creativity, imagination, exploration, and mindful awareness to build resilience and skills.

 We do this work together by building strong relationships with families, partnering with schools, using empathy to reframe negative behavior, as well as learning and practicing sensory & emotional regulation strategies.

 When choosing Oak Bloom OT, you will get support in the process of doing deeper work with yourself as it relates to our relationships with sensitive humans.

 When a person is not meeting their full potential at home, school, or in their communities, OT can help.

 One does not need to have a diagnosis to be treated for Occupational Therapy.

 If you have questions about how to go about getting insurance coverage click HERE.